RobTillaart/HX711_MP/README.md

 #### Base

 - **HX711_MP(uint8_t size)** constructor.
 Parameter sets the size of for the calibration arrays.
-2..10.
+Allowed range for size is 2..10.
 - **~HX711_MP()**
 - **void begin(uint8_t dataPin, uint8_t clockPin)** sets a fixed gain 128 for now.
 - **void reset()** set internal state to start condition.